 The 3rd generation Barracuda of 1970 finally caught up.
 This writer would say it left Mustang and the others in the dust.
 All visual links to the humble Valiant were obliterated.
 There was not a wrong line in this car.
 The ’70 Barracuda was arguably the most refined and handsome iteration of Chrysler’s new aircraft inspired “fuselage” look.

 Unlike some of its competitors in the pony car field, with tasteful application of graphics and accessories, even tarted up versions of the Barracuda were still gorgeous.
 It may have been the best looking pony car ever.

 The trouble with perfection is that it is fleeting.
 The trouble for Barracuda’s good looks came from Detroit’s requirement that each model year bring updates and “improvements.”
 Nineteen seventy-one brought a quadra-lamp faceplate, complete with a set of teeth in its grill that would do any predatory fish proud…but art it wasn’t.

-The revised car seemed cartoonish compared to the sublime beauty of the year before.
-Two decades later, however, this made it the perfect choice of wheels for the cartoonish namesake star in TV’s Nash Bridges.
+The revised car seemed slightly cartoonish compared to the sublime beauty of the year before.
+Two decades later, however, this made it the perfect choice of wheels for the slightly cartoonish namesake star in TV’s Nash Bridges.
 What is it about network television that seeks to put undercover detectives in the most over covercars imaginable?

-Given the unfortunate timing of its earlier ancestors, It was fitting that just as the Barracuda was reaching its full potential in 1970, its target market turned to decline. when work began on this the latest, greatest and unfortunately last Barracuda, Pony Car sales accounted for over 8% of the new car market.
+Given the unfortunate timing of its earlier ancestor, it was fitting that just as the Barracuda was reaching its full potential in 1970, its target market turned to decline.
+When work began in the late 1960s on this the latest, greatest and unfortunately last Barracuda, the Pony Car category accounted for over 8% of the new car market.
 By its introduction in 1970, the sector was grazing below 6%.
 A year later, insurance companies had caught on.
 As rates on performance cars soared, sales correspondingly cratered.

 The Muscle Car Era